 While organizations focus on defending themselves against known threats, attackers slide past their radar by exploiting zero day vulnerabilities.
 This is the zero-day attack.
 Zero-day attacks occur out of the blue, because they target vulnerabilities that are not yet acknowledged, published, or patched by the vendor.
-The very term "zero day" implies that the software developer or the vendor has zero days to patch the flaw, since it often is unaware the zero day vulnerability exists before attackers begin to exploit it.
+The very term "zero day" implies that the software developer or the vendor has zero days to patch the flaw, since it often is unaware the vulnerability exists before attackers begin to exploit it.

 Hackers incessantly probe Operating Systems and applications in search of weakness.
 They use an array of automated testing tools and reverse engineering techniques to find a hole in the defense.
 Once they stumbles upon a vulnerability, they'll resort to either: